MarkEstigoy/osTicket/README.md

 - Resolution

 <h2>Lifecycle Stages</h2>
-First log onto the osTicket we have just created using this link (http://localhost/osTicket/).
+First we will use osTicket as an enduser too create tickets.
+Use this link (http://localhost/osTicket/).
 Click on "Open a New Ticket"
 </p>
 <br />
 <img src="https://i.ibb.co/ZKGF8Nd/step1.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>